Generalized second law of thermodynamics for the matter creation scenario and emergence of phantom regime: Generalizing the entropy flux vector

 then the election of Eq. (\ref{eq:perfect}) for the correction term $p_{c}$ leads to $\dot{s} = 0$.
-As commented previously, thus we are considering a generalized form for second law as proposed by Bekenstein: the total entropy is given by the contribution of the fluid components of the universe and that of the horizon.
-For $k=0$, the radius of the apparent horizon in a FLRW spacetime is simply the Hubble horizon
+According to Eq. (\ref{eq:cons}), we are considering a generalized form for the second law as proposed by Bekenstein: the total entropy is given by the contribution of the fluid components of the Universe and that of the horizon.\\